prodz18/TiFlexiGrid/README.md

 </Alloy>
 ```

-Create the an array with the data to show (in this case some titles and images) and initialize the widget.
+Create an array with the data to show (title and image) and initialize the widget.

 ```javascript
 //SOME SAMPLE DATA
 var items = [
 	{title:'sample 1', image:'http://www.lorempixel.com/700/600/'},